silinternational/terraform-aws-serverless-user/README.md

 This module is published in [Terraform Registry](https://registry.terraform.io/modules/silinternational/serverless-user/aws/latest).

 ## Required Inputs
- - `app_name`   - A short name for this application, example: `backup-service`. description = "A short name for this application, example: backup-service.
+ - `app_name`   - A short name for this application, example: `backup-service`.
 Must be 24 characters or less, including the stage name and a hyphen.
 If only one stage is used, the app_name can use the entire 24 characters."
  - `aws_region` - A valid AWS region where this lambda will be deployed, example: `us-east-1`

 ## Optional Inputs